600 km repeater-like quantum communications with dual-band stabilisation: Abstract

 \section{Abstract}

-Twin-field (TF) quantum key distribution (QKD) could fundamentally alter the rate-distance relationship of QKD, offering the scaling of a single-node quantum repeater.
-Although recent experiments have demonstrated the potential of TF-QKD, formidable challenges remain for its real world use.
-In particular, new methods are needed to extend both the distance beyond 500 km and key rates above current milli-bit per second values.
-Previous demonstrations have required intense stabilisation signals at the same wavelength as the quantum channel, thereby unavoidably generating noise due to Rayleigh scattering that limits the distance and bit rate.
-Here, we introduce a novel dual band stabilisation scheme based on wavelength division multiplexing that allows us to circumvent past limitations.
-An intense stabilisation signal that is spectrally isolated from the quantum channel is used to reduce the phase drift by three orders of magnitude, while a second, much weaker reference at the quantum wavelength locks the channel phase to a predetermined value.
-With this strategy, we realise a low noise implementation suitable for all the variants of TF-QKD protocols proposed so far and capable of generating real strings of bits for the first time.
-The setup provides repeater-like key rates over record communication distances of 555 km and 605 km in the finite-size and asymptotic regimes, respectively, and increases the secure key rate at long distance by two orders of magnitude to values of practical significance.
+Twin-field (TF) quantum key distribution (QKD) fundamentally alters the rate-distance relationship of QKD, offering the scaling of a single-node quantum repeater.
+Although recent experiments have demonstrated the new opportunities for secure long-distance communications allowed by TF-QKD, formidable challenges remain to unlock its true potential.
+Previous demonstrations have required intense stabilisation signals at the same wavelength as the quantum signals, thereby unavoidably generating Rayleigh scattering noise that limits the distance and bit rate.
+Here, we introduce a novel dual-band stabilisation scheme that overcomes past limitations and can be adapted to other phase-sensitive single-photon applications.
+Using two different optical wavelengths multiplexed together for channel stabilisation and protocol encoding, we develop a setup that provides repeater-like key rates over record communication distances of 555~km and 605~km in the finite-size and asymptotic regimes respectively, and increases the secure key rate at long distance by two orders of magnitude to values of practical significance.